biromiro/feup-sope/fe5/ex1/sol_1.md

 ## iii - most of the I/O operations of a specific device are very slow

-The best programming model would be Interrupts
+The best programming model would be DMA

 ## iv - the computer's bus is very slow